MenakaGodakanda/Home-lab-active-directory/setup/windows-server-setup.md

    - Browse to and select the Windows Server ISO file.
    - Click `OK` to save the settings.

+2. **Processor Configuration**:
+   - Go to the `System` section.
+   - Under `Processor`, allocate 2 processors.
+More is better if your host system can support it.
+   - Click `OK` to save the settings.

-2. **Network Configuration**:
+3. **Network Configuration**:
    - Go to the `Network` section.
-   - Ensure `Adapter 1` is enabled and attached to `Bridged Adapter`.
-This will allow your VM to be on the same network as your host machine.
+   - Ensure `Adapter 1` is enabled and attached to `NAT`.
+This will allow your VM to connect to the same network as your host machine.
+   - Ensure `Adapter 2` is enabled and attached to `Internal Network`.
+This will allow your VM to connect to client VM.
    - Click `OK` to save the settings.

 ### 3. Install Windows Server